damminhtien/tensorflow-android-classifier/README.md

 # Tensorflow-android-classifier
+Keyword: machine-learning, deep-learning, classification, android-implement, computer-vision, convolutional neural network, tranfer-learning.
-Descreption: There are many tutorial about tensorflow on android, but when i was a student at university, it hard to us learn and approach tensorflow, until i watch many video and read many article about it.
+Description: There are many tutorial about tensorflow on android, but when i was a student at university, it hard to us learn and approach tensorflow, until i watch many video and read many article about it.

 ## Theory
 TensorFlow is an open source library for numerical computation, specializing in machine learning applications.
 Tensorflow's developed by Google and who likes opensoure.
 So i'd like to use TF in this project to classifier objects.